The Nikon Z8 Workhorse Experience

 I will run some of my older F-glas for a while so I will probably also use my D850 for the foreseeable future.
 Since I work with 3-4 camera bodies on regatta events, I will likely settle with two Z cameras and two D850s … for a while.
 But who knows … I can already see that the Z8 makes it difficult to not switch fully to the Nikon Z-system.

 Whats the most to like imo?
-1. Autofocus system! by far – this just rocks! it finds the eyes even in a dark lit church, bird photographers will also like how birds are tracked, the combination of automatic AF-sensor change and deep learning just works great) but it can be also tricked when the birds are too small, AF and 3D Tracking also works really good in video mode!
+1. Autofocus system! by far – this just rocks! it finds the eyes even in a dark lit church, bird photographers will also like how birds are tracked, the combination of automatic AF-sensor change and deep learning just works great) but it can be also tricked when the birds are too small, AF and 3D tracking also works really good in video mode!
 2. raw video formats with high frame rates and you can very quickly switch between still and video shooting – this is really handy when you do both (4.1k120p allows in post footage stabilization and slow motion processing) and 3. access to very good wide angle lenses.
 So thats it in a nutshell for me.
 The video slomo world in 4.1k120p N-RAW is for me the big game changer together with frame interpolation in Davinci Resolve Studio (Optical Flow & Speed Warp algorithm).
 Most people will not need 20fps RAW still shooting but sometimes it’s helpful – especially when timing is difficult f.e. with wave art photography, birding, some high speed sports: tennis and golf comes to mind.

-Overall looking at the full package … the camera is just really fast and performing so really well that I can understand why a lot of sports photogs without further ado just switched to the Z8/Z9 systems (Olympics 2024 in Paris also indicated this switch with the amount of NPS Z9 loaners).
+Overall looking at the full package … the camera is just really fast and performing so really well that I can understand why a lot of sports photogs without further ado just switched to the Z8/Z9 systems (Olympics 2024 in Paris also indicated this switch with the amount of available NPS Z9 loaners).
 It works nicely and gives more keepers under complex situations compared to using a D850.
 But if you do not need the high frame rates and if you do not plan to do high resolution footage, no need for much improved AF?
 Then I would just buy happily another discounted (best of all times DLSR) – the D850 – I guess ;-). but you will not be able to use these new excellent wide angle Nikkor S-lenses that are kind of very enticing … .

 For some the Nikon Z6III might be the better alternative (same AF speed, 24MP sensor, slightly lower video specs, price point was shaved off by 2000€ in Germany!).
 Other sources for information about the Z8: